Diseases and conditions

 Summary

-This article explores liver disease and its impact on health, covering its various types (including hepatitis, cirrhosis, and liver cancer), symptoms, causes, and available treatments.
+This article explores liver disease and its impact on health.
+It covers various types, including hepatitis, cirrhosis, and liver cancer.
+The symptoms, causes, and available treatments are also discussed.

 If you suspect that you may have symptoms suggesting a liver problem, don’t hesitate to contact us.
 Helalmedical can help, offering quick, private, and convenient testing options.
 You may also contact on our Facebook page.